French Provincial Style Interior - Design: Elegant Comfort at Home

 -

-Stick to creamy whites, gentle greys, soft blues, sage greens, and muted yellows.
-These shades keep the space airy and welcoming, reflecting the understated warmth of the French countryside.
+Keep it natural and try to stick to creamy whites, gentle greys, soft blues, sage greens and muted yellows.
+These tones ensure that the room remains airy and welcoming, mirroring the gentle warmth of the French countryside.

 -